-Becoming aware of the various unpleasant ways alcohol changes your personality can help you identify a drinking problem.
+Knowing the various unpleasant ways alcohol changes your personality can help you identify a drinking problem.
 It can also help you look forward to recovering from alcohol addiction and maintaining abstinence.

-Although, there are different types of alcoholics, alcoholic personalities, and tolerances.
-The health effects are the same especially long term.
+Although there are different types of alcoholics, alcoholic personalities, and tolerances.
+The health effects are the same, especially long-term.